The Accidental Audience

 That a so-called bad post would become popular isn’t unusual — many absurd, poorly crafted, and perhaps immoral posts accrue huge popularity on Tumblr all the time.
 Instead, this outrage reflects how the collision of low-culture absurdity and high-culture art reveals the material deskilling of artists, which makes accidental audiences question art itself.

 Of course, it’s true: Most children can produce works of art that would be published on Jogging.
 But that’s not the point.
-No one explains the paradox of an audience who expresses anger (rather than seeing opportunity) that something they could have created became a successful work of art than Boris Groys in his essay The Weak Universalism:
+No one better explains the paradox of an audience who expresses anger (rather than seeing opportunity) that something they could have created became a successful work of art than Boris Groys in his essay The Weak Universalism:

 Avant-garde art today remains unpopular by default, even when exhibited in major museums.
 Paradoxically, it is generally seen as a non-democratic, elitist art not because it is perceived as a strong art, but because it is perceived as a weak art.
 Which is to say that the avant-garde is rejected—or, rather, overlooked—by wider, democratic audiences precisely for being a democratic art; the avant-garde is not popular because it is democratic.
 And if the avant-garde were popular, it would be non-democratic.
 Indeed, the avant-garde opens a way for an average person to understand himself or herself as an artist—to enter the field of art as a producer of weak, poor, only partially visible images.
 But an average person is by definition not popular—only stars, celebrities, and exceptional and famous personalities can be popular.
 Popular art is made for a population consisting of spectators.
 Avant-garde art is made for a population consisting of artists.